shrey11-git/Treport/README.md

 - Reporting: fpdf

 # ※ How to Run
--Clone the repo
+- Clone the repo
 git clone https://github.com/your-username/treport.git
 cd treport
--Install dependencies (recommended in a virtual environment) pip install -r requirements.txt
+- Install dependencies (recommended in a virtual environment) pip install -r requirements.txt
--Run the app
+- Run the app
 python main.py
-You’ll be prompted to input the path to your CSV file (e.g., data/upi_2024.csv).
+You’ll be prompted to input the path to your CSV file.
 The PDF report will be saved under reports/Digital_Payments_Report.pdf.

 # ※ Charts (Generated using Treport)
 - App Usage Frequency (bar chart)